parker-martel/cpsc349-task-blaster/README.md

 # Full Remake Docs

 **IMPORTANT:** A NEW VERSION of this framework was just released. **Don't use the current docs**.
 For now, you can use this [thorough recipes page](https://recipes.remaketheweb.com/) to learn the new syntax.

 # cpsc349-project2
+#### To run, type 'npm i' & 'npm start' in the terminal!
+#### Uses HTML and CSS with the Tailwind CSS framework and Remake low-code backend tool.